DubSof/dbsof-ui/README.md

-# Gel UI
+# DBSOF UI

-This monorepo is the home of Gel UI and all related UI components that it shares with the Gel website and cloud.

-If you are just looking to use Gel UI: it already comes bundled with the Gel server, and opening it is as simple as running the command `gel ui` from your project directory.
+This monorepo packages a reusable studio-style UI that can be wired up to any infrastructure backend.
+The codebase keeps the full component library intact while moving provider-specific integrations behind a platform abstraction so it can act as a starting point for new projects.

-## Contributing
+## Workspaces

 This repo is organised using yarn workspaces as follows:

-- `/web`: This is the main workspace of Gel UI that is bundled with the Gel server.
-Refer to <./web/readme.md> for instructions on how to build and develop Gel UI.
+- `/web`: The main UI shell that wires together routing, state management, and shared components.
+See <./web/readme.md> for build and development steps.

-- `/shared`: This directory contains all the shared components used by Gel UI and across the website and cloud.
-Each subdirectory is it's own workspace; the most notable being `studio`, which contains the REPL, schema viewer and data viewer/editor components.
+- `/shared`: Shared component packages, including the graph dependency visualiser, terminal, schema graph, inspector, and editor integrations that can be reused across different studio deployments.